Date(s) - Sunday, January 17, 2021 - Sunday, February 21, 2021

 Rubber dishwashing gloves (for lime mortar)

 Wood Hand Saw (cheap), Level (2ft), Hammer (if possible)

 In addition, students should bring good-quality colored markers for beginning to make their set of Teaching Posters as well as anything they will need when they teach their own personal mini-workshop to the group.
 You should also bring instruments, yoga mat, special foods and/or recipes, hiking boots, music playlists ,of course, and any downloaded videos and slides for evening downtimes, especially of their own workshops and projects.

-Weather in December & January is very enjoyable and does not rain more than the occasional drizzle usually.
+Weather in January & February is still enjoyable and does not rain more than the occasional drizzle usually.
 Lowest temps at night can get to 55F/13C and daytimes are usually in the mid-60’sF/18C.
 No mosquitoes, just bring warm and cold clothes, good sleeping bag and pad if camping, swim gear, rain gear, fun gear!